-As to source code portability, the C programming language is most outstanding, because C compilers are available on almost every platform; that is why MY-BASIC is written in pure clean C so it can be compiled for PC, pad, tablet, mobile phone, PDA, video game console, Raspberry Pi and even MCU, with none or few porting modifications.
+As to source code portability, the C programming language is most outstanding, because C compilers are available on almost every platform; that is why MY-BASIC is written in pure clean C so it can be compiled for PC, Tablet, Pad, Mobile Phone, PDA, Video Game Console, Raspberry Pi, Intel Edison, Arduino and even MCU, with none or few porting modifications.
 It would be pretty easy to bind MY-BASIC in an existing project by just adding the MY-BASIC core which consists of a header declaration file and corresponding C implementation file into the target project.